emmellyne/PoKompilowane/README.md

 npm install --save-exact @monaco-editor/react@3.7.5 --legacy-peer-deps

 IMPORTANT - You will now need to pass the --legacy-peer-deps flag to every npm install command

+You may have to install prettier as well: npm install prettier @types/prettier --legacy-peer-deps